kkunapuli/kkunapuli.github.io/_pages/dfs/distributed_system.md

 ## Running and Testing DFS
 This is the fun part; we get to see the DFS in action!

 We use `StartDataNodes.java` and [Process Builder](https://docs.oracle.com/javase/7/docs/api/java/lang/ProcessBuilder.html) to start multiple Data Node processes on unique ports - because no one wants to start 100 data nodes individually.
 Each process is independent and does not communicate with the other Data Nodes.
 This means that they manage their own data and have their locks.
-Stderr and stdout messages are directed to a log file named DNode_<port>.log.
+Stderr and stdout messages are directed to a log file named DNode_$port.log.

 1. Start Data Nodes on the command line:
       ```sh